Intro to the Cornsilk Kids Clothing Series

 Cornsilk Clothes Series 4 – Wacky and Layered 2 (760s)

-These Cornsilk kids came out in 1986.
+These Cornsilk Kids came out in 1986.
 They came in a box with a curved top and a cardboard vanity inside.
 They came with a bag of hair ties, a brush, and a hairstyling guide.
-In order to hold the brush, these kids were hand-hold kids.
+In order to hold the brush, these kids were hand-holding kids.
 Their birth certificates were flowery in design.

 There are nine outfits in this series, #160 – #168.
 Each outfit appears to have somewhere between 6 to 12 versions (denoted by the letters).
 For information on clothing codes, jump to: Clothing Tag Codes.